SimonDevelop/php-docker/docs/chapter01.md

 $docker->addPorts([
     "8080" => "80"
 ]);
-// add ports in the Ports list for the docker container
+// add ports in the Ports list of docker container
 ```

 ### removePorts (array $ports)